Avaray/esp32-bme280-micropython-weather-station/README.md

 # Configuring device

-You need to change following settings in `config.py` file.
+You can configure your device by editing the `config.py` file.
 Below you see only the most important settings.
 You will find more inside the file.

 ```python